Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 Murkowski said of McConnell’s decision in 2016: “That was too close to an election, and that the people needed to decide,” adding that “the closer you get to an election, that argument becomes even more important.”

-Alaska Public Media, notably, said Murkowski’s denial was that she’s vote to confirm a justice before the election, which doesn’t rule out a lame-duck confirmation.
+Alaska Public Media, notably, said Murkowski’s denial was that she’d vote to confirm a justice before the election, which doesn’t rule out a lame-duck confirmation.

-But Murkowski more clearly signaled opposition to such a ploy in August, telling The Hill newspaper: “When Republicans held off Merrick Garland it was because nine months prior to the election was too close, we needed to let people decide.
+But Murkowski more clearly signaled opposition to such a ploy in August, telling the Hill newspaper: “When Republicans held off Merrick Garland it was because nine months prior to the election was too close, we needed to let people decide.
 And I agreed to do that.
 If we now say that months prior to the election is okay when nine months was not, that is a double standard and I don’t believe we should do it.
 So I would not support it.”

-Again, you can poke rhetorical holes in that about before and election versus lame-duck, but she suggests her principle is that the newly elected president should decide.
+Again, you can poke rhetorical holes in that about before-an-election versus lame-duck, but she suggests her principle is that the newly elected president should decide.

 Susan Collins

-The Maine GOP senator, who faces a tough reelection in a blue state this year, told the New York Times’s Jonathan Martin earlier this month about voting for a new justice in October, “I think that’s too close, I really do.”
+The Maine GOP senator, who faces a tough reelection in a blue state this year, told the New York Times earlier this month about voting for a new justice in October, “I think that’s too close.
+I really do.”

-She also said, according to Martin, that she’d oppose seating one in the lame duck if there’s a newly elected president.
+She also said, according to Martin, that she would oppose seating one in the lame duck if there’s a newly elected president.

 So she would seem to be a confirmed holdout, barring a reversal.

-Note: Update: Graham suggests he will go back on this 2016 word, retweeting more recent comments in which he suggested he’s inclined to press forward.